 Hit the slopes at Arapahoe Basin

 Hit the slopes early and kick off the ski season with a day at Arapahoe Basin.
-Notoriously known for operating the longest ski and ride season of any ski resort in Colorado, their anticipated open date for the 2020-21 season is typically mid-October, weather dependent.
+Notoriously known for operating the longest ski and ride season of any ski resort in Colorado, their anticipated open date for the 2021-22 season is mid-October, weather-dependent.
 The ski resort offers more than 1,400 acres, nine lifts, and a restaurant serving up food and mountain views at 12,500 feet.
 Known for its laid-back culture, the low-key atmosphere is just one of the many reasons local Coloradans seek powder at A-Basin.

 Take a scenic drive